 This will determine responsibility for routine and special maintenance of the road.

-One big question you need to answer–and it is a cost issue–should the power be buried or run overhead on poles?
+One big question you need to answer–and it is a cost issue–should you bury the power or run it overhead on poles?

 Remember that buried power is less likely to be affected by wind, snow, and ice.